indrajiita/test/Upload PNG via SSH.md

 ## Copy wildcard files<a id="copy-wildcard-fies"></a>

 If you need to copy all PNG files from a local folder, you can use an asterisc ( * ) as a wildcard.
-The command below will copy all PNG files from the directory `images` from the local machine to the directory `/images_new` on the remote host `host2.com`.
+The command below will copy all PNG files from the directory `images` to the directory `/images_new` on the remote host `host2.com`.

 `scp /images/*.png screenshot.png user2@host2.com:/images_new/`